-From not bad to quite good, how trait of being polite stops us from saying what we really mean.
+From not bad to quite good, how the trait of being polite stops us from saying what we mean?

 Ever been told by a new neighbour ‘You must come for dinner’ then spent weeks waiting for a follow-up invitation that never arrives?

 Or been thrilled when the boss said he’d bear your ‘very interesting’ idea in mind and been surprised when it was never mentioned again.